The Lower Merion Soccer Club is the result of the merger of four small soccer

 criminal background checks in order to help ensure the safety of all youth players in the country.

 LMSC instituted a new program of offering all travel team goalkeepers specialized goalkeeper training.
-The training was offered
+The training was

-was a week and was designed to teach goalkeepers the proper techniques and tactics of the position in order to minimize the
+offered once a week and was designed to teach goalkeepers the proper techniques and tactics of the position

-Steve Spencer replaced Susan Reynolds as the head of the Special Needs Program which continues to grow each year.
-The program
+Steve Spencer replaced Susan Reynolds as the head of the Special Needs Program.
+This program continued to grow

 offers about 25-30 children a chance to play soccer, who otherwise would probably not be able to participate.